Adding Advanced Activity Rules

 Overview

-Important: This setup reflects Kizen’s default configuration, but your Admin may have customized your view or layout, so your columns or navigation may look different.
-If you’re using a trial version of the Kizen platform, some features may be limited.
+Important: This setup reflects Kizen’s default configuration.
+Your administrator may have customized your layout, so columns or navigation may appear differently.
+Trial accounts may have limited features.

 This walkthrough shows you how to add Advanced Activity Rules using the Kizen UI.
 You’ll learn how to define rule conditions, apply logic, and specify which Activity fields are shown when those conditions are met, so Activities behave consistently during logging and submission.